sampsonc37-hub/franklin-by-claude/README.md

 # franklin-by-claude
-Franklin is a Sulcata being raised using Claude
+Franklin is a Red-footed Tortoise being raised using Claude